tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

     await pos_tween.finished
     _player_3d.process_mode = Node.PROCESS_MODE_DISABLED
 ```
-1. **Manual update** of the `CameraTarget` so that it has correct position for the Tween.
+1. **Manual update** of the `CameraTarget` so that it has the correct position for the Tween.
 2. **Creation** of two Tweens (position and scale) and storing them in variables.
-3. **Awaiting** the end of the Tweens (only the position one, but they takes the same time to complete).
+3. **Awaiting** the end of the Tweens (only the position one, but both take the same time to complete).
 4. **Disabling** the process mode of the player after waiting.

-Try to play the game and see how it looks like.
+Try to play the game and see how it looks.
 We will now try to use `easings` and `transtions` to make it look much better.

 Simply **add** these lines above the `await`:
 ```GDScript